Grafton, Utah: Restoration

 In June 1997, the Grafton Heritage Partnership was organized to protect, preserve, and restore the Grafton Townsite.
 With cooperation from former Grafton residents, the Utah State Historical Society, the BLM, the Utah Division of State History, and others, the old church, Russell Home, Louisa Foster Home, the Berry fence in the cemetery, and John Wood home were restored, with new windows, doors, roofing and other structural enhancements to represent the period in which they were built.
 In addition, 150 acre of farmland were purchased, on which agricultural operations are performed to enhance the farming appearance.
 The site is under 24-hour surveillance.
-The partnership is currently looking for a live-in caretaker to oversee the preservation of the townsite.
+As of 2011, the partnership was seeking to hire a live-in caretaker to oversee the preservation of the townsite.